Elias Achouri: Club career

 On 26 August 2021, Achouri joined Liga Portugal 2 club Trofense on loan from Estoril.
 On 31 August 2022, Achouri joined Danish Superliga side Viborg FF on a deal until June 2025.

+Achouri made the move to 15-time Danish Superliga champions Copenhagen on 24 July 2023, signing a four-year deal with the Lions.
+This was at the time the biggesst sale of Viborg FF ever.

 International career

 Achouri was born in Saint-Denis, Seine-Saint-Denis to a Tunisian father and an Algerian mother.
-He debuted for the Tunisia national team in a 4–0 UEFA Nations League win over Equatorial Guinea on 2 June 2022.
+He debuted for the Tunisia national team in a 4–0 win over Equatorial Guinea on 2 June 2022.